Writing for Comics

-As an occult writer, I have put together a few workshops on the subject for beginners.
+As an occult writer, Connor has put together a few workshops on the subject for beginners.
 Much of magick is intimidating or too complex for beginners but by stripping away the complexities, simple and effective techniques can be mastered on the journey.

 The purpose of the workshop was to show a simpler side of magick, without ceremony or complex systems of belief.
 It fits easily alongside what many of accept as our understanding of the world.

 Doll magick is another form of magick found all over the world.
 A little deeper than sigil magick, it is an exploration of self and soul.

 Participants spend the workshop building the soul for a sympathetic doll that helps to provide clarity and focus.